pyinstaller/pyinstaller/doc/source/Manual.rst

 can become very long.
 You will run the same command again and again as you develop your script.
-You can shorten the command in one of two ways.

 You can put the command in a shell script or batch file, using line continuations to make it readable.
 For example in Linux::